-Flexible schedules and configurations allow managers to pivot shift coverage guickly or reassign a shift to another staff member.
+Flexible schedules and configurations allow managers to pivot shift coverage quickly or reassign a shift to another employee.
 This flexibility helps when people are out sick or are using other paid time off.

 Reporting is a crucial benefit to view and compare scheduling data against hours worked.
-Variance tracking also enables Payroll, HR, and administrators to assess scheduling from a strategic perspective for institutional impact and analysis.
+Variance tracking also enables Payroll, HR, and leadership teams to assess scheduling from a strategic perspective for organizational impact and analysis.

-Staff Empowerment comes with the ability to enter their availability into the system.
-Not only does it give staff members more control, but it also eliminates confusion and last minute corrections for their manager.
-When staff members can see their schedule online, make schedule requests, and communicate with their manager about changes, they're empowered to participate in the process, helping to make it more efficient and productive.
+Employee access to schedules improves engagement and efficiency.
+When employees can see their schedule online, make schedule requests, and communicate with their manager about changes, they're empowered to participate in the process, helping to make it more efficient and productive.
 Some systems even provide the ability to create push notifications about schedule changes or to send reminders when it's time to work.

 Interdepartmental communication and views provide enhanced organizational visibility.
-This is great for multiple departments or locations and faculty and staff members who work in multiple departments.
-This view of all a staff members' roles and departments where they work reduces the chances of scheduling staff in two locations at once, helps keep unnecessary overtime in check, and ensures compliance with hourly regulations.
+This is great for multiple departments or locations and employees who work in multiple departments.
+This view of all an employee's roles and departments where they work reduces the chances of scheduling an employee in two locations at once, helps keep unnecessary overtime in check, and ensures compliance with hourly regulations.